-(g) Contextual factors in an alleged incident of sexual misconduct, such as the involvement of force, incapacitation or coercion;
+(g) Contextual factors in an alleged incident of sexual misconduct, such as the involvement of force, incapacitation or coercion:

-- (h) Demographic information that could be used to identify atrisk groups, including, without limitation, the gender, race, ethnicity, national origin, economic status, disability, gender identity or expression, immigration status and sexual orientation of the student taking the climate survey on sexual misconduct; - (i) Perceptions a student has of campus safety; - (j) Whether a student has confidence in the ability of the institution to protect against and respond to alleged incidents of sexual misconduct; - (k) Whether a student chose to withdraw or take a leave of absence from the institution or transfer to another institution because the student is the complainant or respondent in an alleged incident of sexual misconduct;
+- (h) Demographic information that could be used to identify atrisk groups, including, without limitation, the gender, race, ethnicity, national origin, economic status, disability, gender identity or expression, immigration status and sexual orientation of the student taking the climate survey on sexual misconduct; - (i) Perceptions a student has of campus safety; - (j) Whether a student has confidence in the ability of the institution to protect against and respond to alleged incidents of sexual misconduct: - (k) Whether a student chose to withdraw or take a leave of absence from the institution or transfer to another institution because the student is the complainant or respondent in an alleged incident of sexual misconduct; - (l) Whether a student withdrew from any classes or was placed on academic probation, disciplinary probation or otherwise disciplined as a result of an alleged incident of sexual misconduct;

-(l) Whether a student withdrew from any classes or was placed on academic probation, disciplinary probation or otherwise disciplined as a result of an alleged incident of sexual misconduct;
+(m) Whether a student experienced any financial impact as a result of an alleged incident of sexual misconduct;

-- (m) Whether a student experienced any financial impact as a result of an alleged incident of sexual misconduct or the response of an institution within the System to the alleged incident of sexual misconduct; - (n) Whether a student experienced any negative health impacts as a result of an alleged incident of sexual misconduct or the response of an institution within the System to the alleged incident of sexual misconduct, including, without limitation, post-traumatic stress disorder, anxiety, depression, chronic pain or an eating disorder; - (o) The perception of the participants in the survey of the attitudes of the community toward sexual misconduct, including, without limitation, the willingness of a person to intervene in an ongoing incident of sexual misconduct as a bystander; and - (p) Any other questions as determined necessary by the researchers. - 4.
-The climate survey on sexual misconduct must provide an option for students to decline to answer a question. - Sec.
-13. 1.
+(n) Whether a student experienced any negative health impacts as a result of an alleged incident of sexual misconduct, including, without limitation, post-traumatic stress disorder, anxiety, depression, chronic pain or an eating disorder;

+(o) The perception of the participants in the survey of the attitudes of the community toward sexual misconduct, including, without limitation, the willingness of a person to intervene in an ongoing incident of sexual misconduct as a bystander; and researchers.

+(p) Any other questions as determined necessary by the

+The climate survey on sexual misconduct must provide an option for students to decline to answer a question.

+The climate survey on sexual misconduct must be provided to the Task Force on Sexual Misconduct at Institutions of Higher Education created pursuant to section 12 of this act for comment.

+- Sec.
+14. 1.
 To the extent that money is available, the Board of Regents may require each institution within the System to conduct a climate survey on sexual misconduct at the institution biennially. - 2.
-A climate survey on sexual misconduct conducted pursuant to subsection 1 must include the questions developed by researchers employed at an institution within the System pursuant to section 12 of this act.
-If an institution within the System includes additional questions on a climate survey on sexual misconduct conducted pursuant to subsection 1, the questions must not be unnecessarily traumatizing for a victim of an alleged incident of sexual misconduct.
+A climate survey on sexual misconduct conducted pursuant to subsection 1 must include the questions developed by researchers employed at an institution within the System pursuant to section 13 of this act.
+If an institution within the System includes additional questions on a climate survey on sexual misconduct pursuant to subsection 1, the questions must not be unnecessarily traumatizing for a victim of an alleged incident of sexual misconduct.